FIXMBR/3PlayerCouples/README.md

 Current usage:

+- copy cybercouples to your noteskin folder (or you can change 3rd player noteskin in `sm.py`)
 - create couples chart
 - create doubles chart (for the third player)
 - in your .sm file find and copy notes from your 3rd player chart